 For drivers, workers, and employers

-Road and weather conditions can change quickly.
-Make sure you and your vehicle are prepared.
+Road and weather conditions can still change quickly.
+Make sure you and your vehicle remain prepared.

 Here’s how to do it